-Interestingly, the transition from large institutions to community settings would appear to make the exercise of quality oversight more challenging, with many more locations to oversee and with direct-service workers typically performing their duties away from the watchful eye of supervisory staff.
-But even though it is counterintuitive, placing individuals in the most integrated setting possible, such as foster homes or small group homes located in typical neighborhoods and apartment buildings, has actually enhanced quality oversight owing to the very lack of geographic and social isolation.
+Interestingly, the transition from large institutions to community settings would appear to make the exercise of quality oversight more challenging, with many more locations to oversee and with directservice workers typically performing their duties away from the watchful eye of supervisory staff.
+But even though it is counterintuitive, placing individuals in the most integrated setting possible, such as foster homes or small group homes located in typical neighborhoods and apartment buildings, may actually enhance quality oversight owing to the very lack of geographic and social isolation.
 As individuals with I/DD go about their daily lives and engage in such activities as going to work, taking a walk, shopping for groceries, or mailing a letter, they are visible to others in the community, and even if they do not socialize, people nonetheless tend to notice signs of abuse and/or neglect.
-To be sure, not everyone with I/DD is capable of living in such highly integrated settings, and neighborhoods often resist the development of small group homes, but as current trends continue there is promising evidence that some of the most egregious incidences of abuse and exploitation are concomitantly diminishing.57
+To be sure, not everyone with I/DDlives in such highly integrated settings, and neighborhoods often resist the development of small group homes, but as current trends continue there is at least anecdotal promising evidence that some of the most egregious incidences of abuse and exploitation may concomitantly diminish.57

-A second vital element in quality oversight is the direct-service workforce itself.
+A vital element in quality oversight is the direct-service workforce itself.
 When state and non-profit agencies experience difficulty in attracting and retaining trained professionals of good character, problems invariably develop.
 Solutions such as offering more attractive pay and benefits, better training, and enhanced opportunities for career advancement seem obvious, but given the financial straits that most states are currently experiencing, implementing them is a challenge.
 But again, the trend toward increased integration may at least help to compensate for these obstacles.